Yuki23329626/apache-docker/apache/readme.md

 Everything you put under the ./data/ will be copied into container's /usr/local/apache2/htdocs/
 It's the default root of Apache(httpd:2.4) server.
-As for me, I put the web page resources in this directory.
+As for me, I put the relative resources of my web page(html, css, js) in this directory.